JDASoftwareGroup/jdatech.github.io/_posts/2020-09-01-java-giants.md

 >If I have seen further it is by standing on the shoulders of Giants – Isaac Newton

->Oh, I’m a moron.
-I had a breakpoint set.
-Sorry for the panic attack – me

-The first quote is me, Mr. Senior Principal Engineer, to a colleague recently after realizing that he did *not*, after all, introduce an infinite loop into a customer-facing software patch.
+The first is from a java JVM and just-in-time (aka JIT) compiler master, as quoted from one blurb in a 100+ minute presentation on his area of expertise.
 The second is from a scientist who himself became a giant whose shoulders uncounted others – famous, incredible others – have stood upon.
-The third is from a java JVM and just-in-time (aka JIT) compiler master, as quoted from one blurb in a 100+ minute presentation on his area of expertise.
-All three are relevant to this blog, but first the puzzle:
+Both are relevant to this blog, but first the puzzle:

 ## The Seemingly-Impossible Infinite Loop
 Let’s start with Hawkins and his "terrifying" situation, who at the time was explaining a trivial-to-code *infinite-loop* bombshell.